libp2p/specs/rendezvous/README.md

 The resulting byte buffer is hashed using SHA256.

-We define "difficulty" as the number of zero bytes at the front of the hash assuming a big endian encoding.
-If a rendezvous point considers the difficulty too low, it will decline a `ProofOfWork` message with a `RegisterResponse` and the status code set to `E_POW_DIFFICULTY_TOO_LOW` together with a new `challenge`.
+If a rendezvous point considers the difficulty too low, it will decline a `ProofOfWork` message with a `RegisterResponse` and the status code set to `E_POW_DIFFICULTY_TOO_LOW` together with a new `challenge` and the `target_difficulty`.

 Once the difficulty requirement is met, a rendezvous point will respond with a status code of `OK`.

-To vary the difficulty, a client can manipulate the `nonce` field.
-It is purposely unspecified, what the required difficulty for a rendezvous point is.
-This allows rendezvous points to vary the difficulty based on current load.
+To compute the PoW, a client picks a `nonce`, hashes the above buffer and checks the resulting hash for its difficulty.
+If the requirement is met, the hash can be sent to the server.
+If the requirement is not met, a new `nonce` needs to be picked and the whole process is repeated.
+How the `nonce` is picked - be it by iterating from i64::MIN to i64::MAX or choosing randomly doesn't matter.

 Example:

 ```
 A -> R: REGISTER{my-app, {QmA, AddrA}}
-R -> A: {E_POW_REQUIRED, challenge: 0xDEADBEEFDEADBEEF}
+R -> A: {E_POW_REQUIRED, challenge: 0xDEADBEEFDEADBEEF, target_difficulty: 3}
-A -> R: PROOF_OF_WORK{0x00FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF, nonce: 3123452}
+A -> R: PROOF_OF_WORK{0x00FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF, nonce: 3123452} (client ignores `target difficulty`)
-R -> A: {E_DIFFICULTY_TOO_LOW, challenge: 0xBEEFDEADBEEFDEAD}
+R -> A: {E_DIFFICULTY_TOO_LOW, challenge: 0xBEEFDEADBEEFDEAD, target_difficulty: 3}
 A -> R: PROOF_OF_WORK{0x000000FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF, nonce: 8572945}
 R -> A: {OK}
 ```

+It is worth noting that the `target_difficulty` can change between the initial `E_POW_REQUIRED` and submitting the PoW.
+Henceforth, a client must be prepared to receive a `E_DIFFICULTY_TOO_LOW` message even if they adhered to the previously sent `target_difficulty`.

+A client is free to consider a `target_difficulty` too high and may abandon a registration at any point by simply closing the substream.

 ### Protobuf